andycarrell/hyper-switch-shell/readme.md

   }
 }
 ```
+* Any given key is supported, provided the keymap `shell:load:{key}` matches the config key
-* Each command simply reloads the config - open a new tab, or reload `hyper` to use the new shell.
+* Each command simply reloads the config - open a new tab to use the new shell.

 ## Tests
 `npm test` - runs a limited number of tests found in `test/`.